 To be clear, though we can’t meet in person, your appointment is not cancelled.
-Starting Monday 3/23/20, all sessions will be switched over to video conferencing or telephone, and it is important to keep a regular routine with your therapist.
+Starting Monday 3/23/20, all sessions will be switched over to video conferencing or telephone, and it is important to keep a regular routine with your therapist or provider.
 Our video conferencing application is easy to use, intuitive, secure, and HIPAA-compliant.

 This change will last as long as public health authorities recommend, which could be a few weeks or a couple months.
 Our telephones will be answered as normal, so call the clinic at (952) 443-4600 if you have questions.

 If you have a future appointment scheduled, you’ll be emailed or texted a link to join your next session.
 Please call the clinic if you haven’t received such a link.
-Here is a video that outlines how telemedicine will keep us all connected during this trying time.
 There is more information on this new format, along with answers to frequently asked questions below on this page.

-It is especially important for children to remain in regular contact with their therapist.
+It is especially important for children to remain in regular contact with their therapist or provider.
 Children have a different sense of time than adults.
 If you think back to your childhood, a week might as well have been a year.
 Children are often more accustomed to meeting over video conferencing than adults (and sometimes even prefer it).
-Maintaining a regular schedule between child and therapist is a must.
+Maintaining a regular schedule between child and therapist or provider is a must.

-The main benefit of mobile video sessions is that one can connect with their therapist from anywhere, without the need to meet face-to-face in the office.
+The main benefit of mobile video sessions is that one can connect with their therapist or provider from anywhere, without the need to meet face-to-face in the office.
 Studies have shown that interactive tele-psychological interventions are similar in their effectiveness to in-person psychotherapy (APA, 2013), while increasing access to care.
-Telepsychology sessions cost the same, are covered by, and billed through your insurance just like in-person sessions.
+Telepsychology and medication management sessions cost the same, are covered by, and billed through your insurance just like in-person sessions.

 Another reason to maintain regular contact is that we anticipate an influx of patients needing mental health services over the next 6-9 months.
-To ensure appointment availability, set up weekly, recurring appointment times with your clinician.
+To ensure appointment availability, set up weekly, recurring appointment times with your clinician or provider.